ndrean/Solid-components/_posts/2020-01-10-Ruby-proc-block-lambda.md

 We have two ways to use a block within a method:
 - keyword `yield`.
 You append an inline  block code at the end of a method when calling the method: the block will be run within the method where the `yield` keyword is declared
 - ampersand `&`.
 You pass an additional argument `&my_bloc` to a method, call `my_block.call`  within the method and declare an inline block when calling the method.
+The work of `&`is to convert a block to a `proc` object (see bellow).

 ```Ruby